antcooper/antcooper.github.io/_posts/2024-05-10-markdown-heaven-mapping.md

 ---
 layout: post
-title: Markdown heaven: Mapping the § key to # on a macOS British keyboard
+title: "Markdown heaven: Mapping the § key to # on a macOS British keyboard"
 tags: apple macOS bear
 categories: tech
 ---